timi82/SQL-Queries/README.md

 Solution
 1. SELECT customer_id , SUM(amount)

-<b> Selects the Customer id and Amount fields/columns from the payment table.
-Sum(amount) Aggregates the total payment made by each unique customer?customer_id <b> .
+Selects the Customer id and Amount fields/columns from the payment table.
+Sum(amount) Aggregates the total payment made by each unique customer?customer_id  .

 2. FROM payment